gregorsemrl/tc-nexus-ndi-log-correlation/step-4.md

     - **ACI**: Multiple Nexus switches with Cisco ACI and represented by a Cisco Application Policy Infrastructure Controller (APIC).

-    - **NDFC**: Multiple Nexus switches with Cisco NX-OS and represented by Cisco Nexus Dashboard Fabric Controller (NDFC) NDFC.
+    - **NDFC**: Multiple Nexus switches with Cisco NX-OS and represented by Cisco Nexus Dashboard Fabric Controller (NDFC).

     - **NX-OS**: A group of Cisco Nexus 9000 switches running NX-OS without a controller.